 This course extends the Maryland College and Career - Ready Standards for Geometry.
 This course focuses on the development of transformational, Euclidean, and coordinate geometry with extensive real-world application.
 Students will study logic, inductive and deductive reasoning, geometric definitions, postulates, and the proofs of theorems.
 Course requirements are rigorous with an emphasis on mathematical reasoning and communication.
 Extended geometry standards include additional mathematics that students should learn as they prepare to take advanced courses such as calculus and advanced statistics.
 These additional topics include trigonometry and vectors and place additional emphasis on mathematical reasoning and communication through proof.
+Students will be expected to demonstrate the Eight Standards of Mathematical Practice throughout this course.

-Prerequisite: Grade of C or better in Algebra I
+Prerequisite: Grade of C or better in Honors Algebra I or Algebra I